solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Note H. _On deposition of Magnesium Carbonate from Seawater_ (p.
 102).

-Sir John Murray informed me in a letter that an analysis of a large Tridacna shell from Tongatabu showed I per cent, of magnesia in the inner layer of the shell, and no less than 10 to 12 per cent, in the outer parts near the umbo.
+Sir John Murray informed me in a letter that an analysis of a large Tridacna shell from Tongatabu showed 1 per cent. of magnesia in the inner layer of the shell, and no less than 10 to 12 per cent. in the outer parts near the umbo.
 "The Tridacna was alive when collected, and twelve sailors had dinner out of it."

-It is highly improbable that the animal secreted a shell with 1 per cent, magnesia in one part and 12 per cent, in another.
+It is highly improbable that the animal secreted a shell with 1 per cent. magnesia in one part and 12 per cent. in another.
 It would seem as if the higher proportion at the umbo was due partly to deposition from the sea, and partly to solution of the calcium carbonate leaving a larger proportion of magnesium carbonate behind.

 Note J. _On Archbishop Usher's calculation concerning the Age of the World_ (p.
 140).